Cathy Lee Crosby: Career

 Crosby was a professional tennis player who played at Wimbledon twice, quitting the sport professionally sometime between 1967 and 1970.

 As an actress, her first TV appearance was as Susan in the episode "The Lay of the Land" in the first season of It Takes a Thief (1968).
-Her first movie role was as Ann Chris in Michael Shurtleff's film version of his play Call Me by My Rightful Name (1972), opposite Don Murray and Otis Young.
-The following year she played Kay Butler in the 20th Century Fox crime drama The Laughing Policeman (1973) with Oscar winners Walter Matthau and Louis Gossett Jr.
+Her first movie role was a lead as Ann Chris in Michael Shurtleff's film version of his play Call Me by My Rightful Name (1972), opposite Don Murray and Otis Young.
+The following year she played Kay Butler in the 20th Century Fox crime drama The Laughing Policeman (1973).

 In 1974, she starred as the title character in the television film Wonder Woman, a year before Lynda Carter popularized the role in the weekly series Wonder Woman.
-In 1975, she guest starred as Helen of Troy in the scifi/horror series Kolchak: The Night Stalker.
-Crosby starred in the movie Trackdown (1976) with James Mitchum, the TV movie Keefer (1978) with William Conrad, and in Coach (1978) with Michael Biehn, in which she played the coach of a high school basketball team who falls for one of her players.
+In 1975, she guest starred as Helen of Troy in an episode of the scifi/horror series Kolchak: The Night Stalker.
+Crosby starred in the movie Trackdown (1976), the TV movie Keefer (1978), and in Coach (1978), in which she played the coach of a high school basketball team who falls for one of her players.
+She played Libby Hall in S2 E16 of "The Love Boat" (1979).

-She starred in the horror movie The Dark (1979), opposite William Devane, the 1982 TV miniseries World War III, with Rock Hudson and David Soul, and the TV movie Intimate Strangers (1986), starring Stacy Keach and Teri Garr.
+She starred in the horror movie The Dark (1979), the 1982 TV miniseries World War III, and appeared in the TV movie Intimate Strangers (1986).
 She also played herself in cameo roles in The Last Horror Film (1982) and Robert Altman's 1992 film The Player.

 Crosby was a co-host of the TV series That's Incredible! from 1980 to 1984 on ABC, which remains in world-wide syndication.
 In 1986, she was a guest commentator for the nationally televised special of World Wrestling Federation (WWF)'s WrestleMania 2.

 Crosby starred as Judith Main in the 1994 TV miniseries North and South: Book III.
-The same year she appeared in the Lifetime movie Untamed Love (1994), based on Torey Hayden's One Child, and later starred in the film Ablaze (2001), opposite Ice-T and Tom Arnold.
+The same year she appeared in the Lifetime movie Untamed Love (1994), based on Torey Hayden's One Child, and later starred in the film Ablaze (2001).